dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 ### DO use square brackets in doc comments to refer to in-scope identifiers.

-If you surround things like variable, method, or type names in square brackets, then dartdoc will look up the name and link to its docs.
+If you surround things like variable, method, or type names in square brackets, then dartdoc looks up the name and links to the entity's docs:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/docs_good.dart (identifiers)"?>